FlorianK02/ShopFind/README.md

 # ShopFind
-This is my web project to find a shops for fashion styles.
+This is my web project to find shops for fashion styles.

 It's always a struggle to find shops for certain styles.
 You always have to search through multiple reddit posts.